What Is Search Engine Optimization And How Can It Influence Online Business?

 This means that you can type in for example "how to fix a bicycle tire puncture", and a web page you click on will look like it has what you want, but then when you get on the site it is just adverts for ring tones, penis enlargement, weight loss, credit cards, etc, etc.

-Simply put, the creators of these web pages have targeted your keywords and followed all the rules of SEO to rank highly (PDFs here on electronic data interchange).
+Simply put, the creators of these web pages have targeted your keywords and followed all the rules of SEO to rank highly.
 Even though they appear at the top of your search engine results page, their website offers you no useful information.

 Constantly having to update websites makes them diluted.